krissielski/NetworkedRelayController/README.md

 # Networked Relay Controller

 ## Overview
-A production-ready, modular Python system for controlling a 4-port relay hat on Raspberry Pi 3 via a REST API.
+A modular Python system for controlling a 4-port relay hat on Raspberry Pi 3 via a REST API.
 Designed for extensibility, robust error handling, and easy configuration.

 ## Features
 - Control individual or all relays over the network
+- Desktop GUI application for easy relay control
 - REST API endpoints for relay and system management
 - Modular codebase with clear separation of concerns
 - Structured logging and external YAML configuration